-9.5.2 Until sufficient data become available, usually a minimum of results from 20-30 analyses, the laboratory should assess laboratory performance against the control limits in Section 9.3.2.
-When sufficient internal performance data become available, develop control limits from the mean percent recovery (R) and standard deviation $(S_r)$ of the percent recovery.
+- 9.5.1 The laboratory must analyze at least one laboratory fortified blank (LFB) sample per sample set (all samples extracted within a 24-hr period).
+The fortified concentration of each analyte in the LFB should be 10 times the MDL.
+If the recovery of either analyte falls outside the control limits (Sect.
+9.5.2), that analyte is judged out of control, and the source of the problem must be identified and resolved before continuing analyses. - 9.5.2 Until sufficient data become available, usually a minimum of results from 20 to 30 analyses, the laboratory should assess laboratory performance against the control limits in Sect.
+9.3.2.
+When sufficient internal performance data become available, develop control limits from the mean percent recovery (R) and standard deviation (S_r) of the percent recovery.
 These data are used to establish upper and lower control limits as follows: